 How much to eat: do not consume at all or no more than 7 servings per week.

-• Soft drinks and other sugary drinks
+• Soft drinks and other sweet drinks

-Serving Size: Up to 30 grams per day.
+Serving size: up to 30 grams per day.

 Sample menu for two days